AlexSpy69/sortviz/README.md

 # sortviz

-A Tkinter GUI program that visualizes sorting algorithms.
+A Tkinter GUI pacakge that visualizes sorting algorithms.

 ## Usage